front-commerce/developers.front-commerce.com/source/docs/magento2/detect-admin-users.md

 _This feature has been added in version `2.1.0`_

-In some rare cases you could want to display things differently when the e-merchant is navigating your Front-Commerce application.
+In some specific use cases you may want to adapt the application when the e-merchant is navigating your Front-Commerce application.
 For instance some pages may be protected and only accessible to the e-merchants of your shop.
 The rest of the users won't be able to read its content.

 In Front-Commerce, we've achieved this by injecting something in the user's session when they are navigating Magento's backend.
 This documentation page details how it works and how you can use it.